 National Gallery Singapore is home to the largest public display of Southeast Asian art in the world.
-Housed in the former City Hall and Supreme Court building, the gallery is large and you can easily get lost among its many rooms and hallways.
+Housed in the former City Hall and Supreme Court building, the gallery is large and you can easily get lost in its many rooms and hallways.
 Visiting National Gallery Singapore with kids can be slightly intimidating and it is easy to end up walking around, moving from painting to painting, without really knowing what to take in.
 For families visiting National Gallery Singapore with kids, here are our suggestions of five artworks to search out for and see for a start, along with some ideas on how you can get kids engaged with the artworks.

 Artworks to See When Visiting National Gallery Singapore with Kids